Knowledge Hub

 Transferring personal data out of the UK: the IDTA and UK addendum explained

-If your business transfers personal data out of the UK, you will need to ensure that your transfers comply with UK international data transfer laws.
+If your business transfers personal data out of the UK, you must ensure that your transfers comply with UK international data transfer laws.

 What are the UK standard contractual clauses (UK SCCs)?

-Collectively these are essentially the UK’S standard contractual clauses (UK SCCs), the UK version of the EU standard contractual clauses (new EU SCCs).
+These are essentially the UK standard contractual clauses (UK SCCs), the UK version of the EU standard contractual clauses (EU SCCs).

-The IDTA is a legal contract which has been published by the UK ICO to safeguard personal data which is sent outside of the UK to certain third countries.
-The IDTA is designed to be a user-friendly and simple document for organisations to use for international data transfers.
+The IDTA is a legal contract published by the UK ICO to safeguard personal data sent outside the UK to certain third countries.
+It is designed to be a user-friendly and straightforward document for organisations to use for international data transfers.

-In contrast, the EU SCCs are contracts which have been produced by the European Commission, which are for the purposes of safeguarding personal data which is sent outside of the EU to certain third countries.
-The EU SCCs look different to the UK IDTA – they adopt a modular format and include separate provisions for various types of data-sharing scenarios.
+In contrast, the EU SCCs are contracts produced by the European Commission to safeguard personal data sent outside the EU to certain third countries.
+They look different from the UK IDTA—they adopt a modular format and include separate provisions for various data-sharing scenarios.

 UK businesses have a choice to use either:

-• The EU SCCs, with a specific UK Addendum document that modifies the EU SCCs to comply with UK data protection law.
-It is essential that organisations using the EU SCCs adopt the UK Addendum for the purposes of compliance with UK data protection laws.
+• The EU SCCs, with The UK Addendum, are documents that modify the EU SCCs to comply with UK data protection law.
+Organisations using the EU SCCs must adopt the UK Addendum to comply with UK data protection laws.

 What is a restricted transfer?

-This transfer is covered by Chapter V of the UK GDPR (Retained EU General Data Protection Regulation (EU 2016/679)).
-The UK GDPR restricts transfers of personal data outside the UK unless there is a provision permitting the restricted transfer that complies with the UK GDPR.
+Chapter V of the UK GDPR covers this transfer.
+The UK GDPR restricts transfers of personal data outside the UK unless a provision permits the restricted transfer that complies with the UK GDPR.

-Essentially a restricted transfer may take place if the data importer is located in a third country covered by the UK adequacy regulations or adequate safeguards, such as the UK SCCs.
+A restricted transfer may occur if the data importer is in a third country covered by the UK adequacy regulations or adequate safeguards, such as the UK SCCs.

-The Information Commissioner’s Office (ICO) provides a checklist to assess restricted transfers and whether they can take place:
+The Information Commissioner’s Office (ICO) provides a checklist to assess restricted transfers.

-Should you reach the end of the checklist without finding a provision permitting the restricted transfer, then you will be unable to make that restricted transfer.
+You cannot make the data transfer if you reach the end of the checklist without finding a provision permitting the restricted transfer.

 What is a third country?

 This is a country or territory outside the UK.
-A non-adequate third country is one that lacks an adequacy decision.
-An adequacy decision means that the country has been assessed to provide adequate protection for personal data and you may send personal data there without putting additional measures in place.
+A non-adequate third country lacks an adequacy decision.
+An adequacy decision means that the government has been assessed to provide adequate protection for personal data, and you may send personal data there without putting additional measures in place.

-The ICO’s guide to international transfers duly reviews and updates the countries which are deemed to be adequate.
+The ICO’s guide to international transfers reviews and updates the countries deemed to be adequate, so you should check this over time for the most up-to-date list.

-Which approach should you adopt – the IDTA or EU SCCs and UK Addendum?
+Which approach should you adopt – the IDTA, EU SCCs and UK Addendum?

-The IDTA and the UK Addendum are alternative ways to ensure UK personal data is protected where there is a restricted transfer.
+The IDTA and the UK Addendum are alternative ways to protect UK personal data during restricted transfers.

-The approach your organisation uses depends on your operations, for example, international organisations that have operations across the UK and EEA jurisdictions will likely prefer the new EU SCCs plus the UK Addendum, rather than adopting the IDTA.
-The UK Addendum simply replaces terms that are EU specific with UK specific language.
-Organisations that have already implemented the new EU SCCs for data transfers may find adopting the UK Addendum as a quicker and simpler fix.
+Your organisation's approach depends on your operations.
+For example, international organisations operating across the UK and EEA jurisdictions will likely prefer the EU SCCs plus the UK Addendum rather than adopting the IDTA.
+The UK Addendum replaces EU-specific terms with UK-specific language.
+Organisations that have already implemented the EU SCCs for data transfers may find adopting the UK Addendum a quicker and simpler fix.

-The IDTA, however, is a standalone agreement (unlike the new EU modular approach), that can be used by a controller or a processor.
-Just like the new EU SCCs, it places contractual obligations on Data Exporters and Data Importers which also considers the Schrems II decision.
+The IDTA, however, is a standalone agreement (unlike the EU modular approach) that a controller or a processor can use.
+Like the EU SCCs, it places contractual obligations on data exporters and importers, which also considers Schrems II's decision.

 When considering the choice between the IDTA or EU SCCs and UK Addendum, consider factors such as:

-• Whether your business transfers personal data from the UK only, or also from the EU.
+• Whether your business transfers personal data from the UK only or from the EU

 This is a complex topic and legal advice from a specialist data protection lawyer on which documentation is suitable for your business is advisable.
 A data protection lawyer can consider your business locations, and its data flows, and can advise on the most suitable mechanism to adopt for your purposes.